trenz-gmbh/trenz-docs/README.md

    docker-compose up -d
    ```

-5. access your new wiki at hosted locally:
+5. access your new wiki hosted at:
    ```bash
    http://localhost:<FRONTEND PORT>
    ```